Sayar1106/OTTPlatformRecommender/README.md

 # OTTPlatformRecommender

-A recommendation algorithm that provides recommendations for OTT data
+A recommendation algorithm that provides recommendations for movies and tv shows present in OTT data.